progothemes/pgb/README.md

 Once we figure out what FAQs may be, they may be added here and there.
 This is a work in progress.
 Thank you for bearing with us.

 ## Change Log

+### Version 1.0.0
+* Renamed Nav positions for better compatibility
+* New validate.js for form validation (beta)
+* New admin-side pgb.js
+* Login/Logout menu link now part of Menu Customizer
+* Updated bootstrap nav-walker
+* Updated customizer options and organization for WP 4.3
+* Subtitles for pages
+* Page layout with header for each page (moving toward material design)
+* Footer updates to include menu position and copyright section
+* New functions to return specific pages, page arrays, and more

 ### Version 0.8.0
 * Added WooCommerce Support